-In total, there are seven remaining occurrence of rating default events to date since the financial year ended 2005.
-The Company received court judgement sum at approximately RM10.7 million for one of its defaulted corporate debt securities of which the Company has made full impairment charge in the financial year ended 2010.
-However, as there is an open appeal by the parties concerned, this amount has not been recognised as a reversal of prior impairment charges in the financial statements.
-As for the other six corporate debts securities, the bondholders are pursuing recovery actions through negotiations and taking legal actions against the issuers.
+In total, there are seven (7) remaining occurrence of rating default events to date since the financial year ended 2005.
+The Company received court judgement sum at approximately RM11,900,000 for one of its defaulted corporate debt securities of which the Company has made full impairment charge in the financial year ended 2010.
+The latest decision from the Federal Court has compelled the Company to partially refund RM6,100,000.
+However, pending a review by the Federal Court by the parties concerned, the balance amount has not yet been recognised in the current financial statements.
+As for the other six (6) corporate debts securities, the bondholders are pursuing recovery actions through negotiations and taking legal actions against the issuers.